How To Get Perspective During An Affair... Avoid DUI (Deciding Under The Influence).

 Before I go any further, I want to clarify what I mean when I say that Ally jumped at the opportunity to see Bill again.
 What I mean, specifically, is that Ally made an impulsive choice in the heat of the moment, without a thought for how it would impact her in the future.
 Ally also didn’t give any thought or consideration to how the choice to see Bill again would impact her husband and children in the future, either (making this connection is a crucial step in the process of growing and developing as a person).

-Interestingly, Ally believed that her affair with Bill, made her life better.
-But the reality of what was actually happening in Ally’s life was just the opposite.
-Ally’s affair with Bill caused her to move through her days in a mental fog, where she was just pretty much “out of it.”
-In fact, Ally was so love drunk and stressed out, that she could barely concentrate long enough to do anything — except text and talk to Bill, think about texting and talking to Bill, fantasize about Bill, and masturbate while thinking and fantasizing about Bill.
-In other words, contrary to what Ally believed, her life had actually become less than it was before — her world had shrunk.
+Interestingly, Ally believed that her affair with Bill made her life better.
+But the reality of what was actually happening in Ally’s day-to-day life was just the opposite.
+Ally’s affair with Bill caused her to move through her days in a mental fog, where she was pretty much just “out of it” all the time.
+In fact, Ally was so love drunk and stressed out, that she could barely concentrate long enough to do anything — except text and talk to Bill; think about texting and talking to Bill; fantasize about Bill; and masturbate while thinking and fantasizing about Bill.
+In other words, contrary to what Ally believed, her life had actually become less than it was before.
+Ally’s life hadn’t gotten bigger and better —> her world had shrunk.

-I wanted to share Ally’s story because her story shows how quickly women can turn their husbands and marriages into something entirely different inside their heads, in order to “continue” cheating.
+I wanted to share Ally’s story because her story shows how quickly women can turn their husbands and marriages into something entirely different inside their heads, in order to “continue” cheating [feed their addiction].
 You see, Ally didn’t continue to cheat on her husband because she was unhappy in her marriage.
 Ally continued to cheat on her husband because she made an impulsive choice that hooked her into an addiction.

-If you’ve already read Women’s Infidelity, then you know what happens when women have affairs with single men who live out of town — they get extra-high and extra-crazy.
-And this is especially true for women who have never cheated on their husbands before.
-As I say, in Women’s Infidelity, “Affairs are the crack high of natural acts.”
-And that’s why it’s important for women to understand, that the reason they cheated, is usually different from the reason that they continue to cheat.
+If you’ve already read Women’s Infidelity, then you know what happens when women have affairs with single men who live out of town — they get extra-high (and this is especially true for women who have never cheated on their husbands before).
+As I pointed out, in Women’s Infidelity, “Affairs are the crack high of natural acts.”
+That’s why it’s important for women to understand that the reason they cheated, is often different from the reason that they continue to cheat.
+Untangle The Issues & Breakthrough To Clarity.

 Recommended By Counselors And Therapists All Over The World